chhjel/HealthCheck/README.md

 * Log searcher module for searching through logfiles on disk.
 * Request log module that lists controllers and actions with their latest requests and errors.
 * Documentation module that shows generated sequence diagrams from code decorated with attributes.
+* Dataflow module that can show filtered custom data.
+For e.g. previewing the latest imported/exported data.

 ## Getting started